tabidah-usmani/Assignment3/README.md

 # Features
 Kafka producer sends data from a JSON file to a Kafka topic.
 Kafka consumer processes messages from the Kafka topic to find frequent pairs using the PCY algorithm.

+# Installation
+Prerequisites
+Apache Kafka
+Python 3.x
+kafka-python library (pip install kafka-python)

+# Usage

+# Producer
+The kafka_producer.py script reads preprocessed data from a JSON file line by line and sends it to a Kafka topic named recommendation_engine_topic.

+# Consumer
+The kafka_consumer_pcy.py script consumes messages from the recommendation_engine_topic Kafka topic.
+It processes the data to find frequent pairs using the PCY (Park-Chen-Yu) algorithm.

+# Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.